kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 So if you tipped 1 TRTL, 1.1 TRTL will be pulled from your account so that the full 1 TRTL reaches the recipient

 If you try to tip someone who isn't registered, the bot will react with :sos: and PM him with instructions on how to register.

-Or you could also link him to this guide :)
+You could also link him to this guide :) (`!tag how2tip`)

 ## Security of trtlbot++'s wallet